Management Consultants, Project and Interim Management

 The Managing Partner, Mark Crook, is a Certified Management Consultant having been registered with the Institute of Business Consultants, the body which leads the profession of management consultancy by qualifying, supporting and regulating individual management consultants, and which provides a forum for all management consultancy stakeholders.

-Mark is the current Chairman of the Business Consultancy Network (BCN) a network of experienced, professional and independent consultants who work individually or in teams to solve business problems.
+Mark is the past Chairman of the Business Consultancy Network (BCN) a network of experienced, professional and independent consultants who work individually or in teams to solve business problems.

 He was also a member of the Northern Association of Management Consultants (NAMC) and a past member of the Institute of Mechanical Engineers and Chartered Engineer (C. Eng.).